vibeeshK/CollabTracker/ZColbTrkInstaller/src/main/resources/Readme.txt

 Decker Grouper:
 Decks up individual contents into summary view.
 E.g. one can setup a summarizer of all project trackers to provide a high-level view to the leadership.

+Simple Tracker:
+Enables members of a team to maintain consistent data sheets which can be merged onto a DeckerLite rollup sheet.

+Decker Lite:
+A simple decking process that combines all users' individual contents into a group level view.

 Software stack - With many thanks to the providers
 	jdk 1.8
 	SWT Standard windows toolkit, a lightweight framework for desktop UI